Quixotic7/gridstep/README.md

 system > reset then launch gridstep

 ### changelog

+**1.2.4** - Experimental support added for loading kits.
+Go to kit page, select "load kit" using  K3, then select a sample, the entire folder will be loaded and the active track's sound source will change to kit.
+Use the new layout mode to map all the sounds across the grid.
+Samples can be adjusted in params menu, kit samples start at 16 and sample 16 maps to kit sample 1/C0, sample 17 kit sample 2/C#, etc...

 **v1.2.3** - Added beat synced delay based on halfsecond from awake.

 **v1.2.1** - Changed the sound engine to Timber.
 No UI yet, use the params menu to change sounds.
 There are 16 sound slots which are currently mapped to a track's midi channel parameter.